1996 Baltimore Ravens season

-The 1996 season was the Baltimore Ravens' inaugural season in the National Football League and first under coach Ted Marchibroda.
+The 1996 season was the Baltimore Ravens' inaugural season in the National Football League.
 They played their home games at Memorial Stadium in Baltimore, Maryland.
+The Ravens were officially a new franchise, but they retained a large portion of the roster of the 1995 Cleveland Browns team, as well as front office staff and some members of the coaching staff.
+Due to technically, but not officially, being the previous season's Browns team under a new name, they did not receive the number 1 overall draft selection or have an expansion draft as a true expansion franchise would.

 Baltimore had remained without an NFL football franchise for 12 years after the Baltimore Colts relocated to Indianapolis, Indiana.
 In 1996, however, the NFL approved Cleveland Browns owner Art Modell's proposal to relocate the existing Browns organization to Baltimore, although the records and name of the Browns would remain in Cleveland, Ohio and the Baltimore franchise would officially be an expansion franchise.
-After Modell established the franchise in Baltimore, the team was named the "Baltimore Ravens" via a poll conducted by The Baltimore Sun as the team was assigned to play in the American Football Conference (AFC) Central Division; afterwards, over 50,000 tickets were sold for the entire season.
+After Modell established the franchise in Baltimore, the team was named the "Baltimore Ravens" via a poll conducted by The Baltimore Sun.
+Because the Browns were temporarily deactivated under the terms of the settlement (they resumed play in 1999), the Ravens assumed the Browns' place in the American Football Conference (AFC) Central Division.
+More than 50,000 season tickets were sold.

+Modell decided not to retain 1995 Browns coach Bill Belichick, who was fired.
+He instead hired former Baltimore Colts coach Ted Marchibroda.
+Marchibroda had previously been in his second stint coaching the Colts, guiding them to the 1995 AFC Championship Game, but could not come to terms on a contract extension in Indianapolis.
+Modell came to terms with Marchibroda only six days after he left the Colts organization to bring him back to Baltimore.